Our Verdict

 LATCH and Manual Storage

-The LATCH storage on this base is disappointing and below average for the group.
-Storage is under the base, so you must flip it over to access them.
-You need to loosen the straps, and the button for this doesn't work as well as we hoped.
-The space is limited where you need to loosen the strap, and we found ourselves banging our hands around in frustration.
-We suspect this will likely be even harder for those with bigger hands.
+The LATCH storage on the base is disappointing and below average.
+Storage is under the base, so you must flip it over to access it.
+You need to loosen the straps, and the button for this doesn't work well.
+The space is limited, where you need to loosen the strap, and we found ourselves banging our hands around in frustration.
+We suspect this will likely be harder for those with bigger hands.

 Comfort/Quality